keitetran/biglobe-10giga/README.md

 ![image](https://github.com/user-attachments/assets/a1477f22-c498-4f25-b2a6-18c180ec6742)

-*   Next will be setting up new MAP-E interface, create a new interface and name it (e.g. _WAN6MAPE_), and fill the parameters using above generated parameters:
+*   Next will be setting up new MAP-E interface, create a new interface and name it (e.g. _mape_), and fill the parameters using above generated parameters:
     *   Protocol: MAP/LW4over6
     *   Type: MAP-E
     *   BR/DMR/AFTR: _\[peeraddr\]_